ickerwx/buster/README.md

                         path to wordlist, one word per line -s SIZE, --size SIZE  If a reply is this size, ignore it.
 Pass multiple values comma-separated (100,123,3123) -t THREADS, --threads THREADS
+  -a USERAGENT, --useragent USERAGENT
+                        Set User-Agent
-  -a, --addslash        append a slash to each request -f, --follow          Follow redirects
+  -f, --addslash        append a slash to each request -r, --redirects          Follow redirects
   -v, --verbose         be more verbose, not used atm.
 ```